-The IRS released final guidance this fall to help taxpayers figure out when rental real estate activities might qualify as a “trade or business” for purposes of the Section 199A 20% qualified business income (QBI) deduction.
+The IRS released final guidance to help taxpayers figure out when rental real estate activities might qualify as a “trade or business” for purposes of the Section 199A 20% qualified business income (QBI) deduction.

 The final guidance sets forth four requirements that, when met, provide a taxpayer with some assurance that the IRS will recognize the rental real estate activity as a business.
 In brief, these requirements are:

 Keep in mind, rental real estate enterprises that don’t meet the safe harbor requirements may still qualify as a trade or business for purposes of the QBI deduction if they otherwise meet the definition of a trade or business in Section 199A.
 Taxpayers should weigh the benefits of the safe harbor against any changes they might need to make in order to comply.

 To understand how a safe harbor requirement might run counter to an existing tax and business strategy, consider the requirement that a taxpayer perform 250 or more hours of rental services during the year for each rental real estate enterprise that he or she wishes to treat as a business.
 In order to reach this threshold, the IRS allows taxpayers to group all residential properties held for rent into one enterprise and all commercial properties held for rent into a second enterprise.

 If you have multiple rental properties, you may have treated each one as an individual enterprise up to this point for a variety of sound reasons.
 Before you decide to combine multiple properties into one or two consolidated enterprises, you need to weigh the potential benefit of meeting the safe harbor’s 250-hour rule against all the other benefits that individual treatment provides on your tax return and elsewhere.